 Quality of Earnings

-Quality of Earnings Examinations can be used in a variety of transactional situations as they focus on historic and projected financial performance to develop the most complete financial picture of a target.
+Quality of Earnings analyses can be used in a variety of transactional situations as they focus on historical and projected financial performance to develop the most complete financial picture of a target.
 Not only does this process aid in go-forward planning, but also pricing as our professionals drill-down on EBITDA and identify the risks related to a variety of business elements including customer concentrations and relationships, internal controls, corporate governance, financial reporting, and potential liability.

 - Purchase price adjustments